pillar guide

 • Available at: Specialty pet stores, PetDirect, Raw Essentials

-• Best for: Raw feeding advocates who want the convenience of shelf-stable food
+• Best for: Raw feeding advocates who want a shelf-stable format

 What about supermarket dog food?